Anthropic

 Hugging Face

-Aspiring to become the “GitHub for machine learning”, Hugging Face is the main open-source community platform for all things AI.
-As of July 2024, it has over 750K free and publicly available models spanning NLP, computer vision, image generation, and audio processing.
+Founded in 2016 and aspiring to become the “GitHub for machine learning”, Hugging Face is the main open-source community platform for AI projects.
+As of October 2025, it had over 2 million free and publicly available models spanning NLP, computer vision, image generation, and audio processing.
 Any user on the platform has the ability to post and download models and datasets, with its most downloaded models including GPT-2, BERT, and Whisper.
-Although most transformer models are typically too large to be trained without supercomputers, users can access and deploy pre-trained models more easily.
+Although most transformer models are typically too large to be trained without supercomputers, users can access and deploy pre-trained models from the platform.

 Hugging Face operates on an open-core business model, meaning all users have access to its public models.
 Paying users get additional features, such as higher rate limits, its Inference API integration, additional security, and more.
 Compared to Anthropic, its core product is more community-centric.
 Clem Delangue, CEO of Hugging Face, noted in an interview: